jordypereira/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Jordy Pereira

-I'm glad you are here.
-I plan to talk about ...
+Here I will talk about my experiences as a web developer and the things I go through.
+Sometimes they will be usefull and sometimes they will be funny.